Is home to a boatload of spirits;

 While in the chapel, they both caught a whiff of the recent of rose perfume.

-Entity of a female spirit - dressed in a Victorian attire.
+Female Entity – dressed in Victorian attire.

 This female is described as being sad, as she is visually seen by the people who work here.